UML-Cyber-Security/CCDC_Practice_Infrastructure/README.md

 1. Click on the Wiki tab on the *left* it is highlighted below

    <img src="Images/Taiga-Project-Home-Wiki.png" width=800>
-2. Once we have done that we can see the Main Wiki Page for the Project
+2. Once we have done that, we can see the Main Wiki Page for the Project

     <img src="Images/Taiga-Wiki.png" width=800>
-    * On the left we can see Bookmarks (Pages) and once we have selected them we can leave notes, attachments, and see the previous edit history
+    * On the left we can see Bookmarks (Pages).
+Once we have selected them we can leave notes, attachments, and see the previous edit history

 ### Access Issues
 1. Click on the Issues tab on the *left* it is highlighted below